 Photographers I Love: Tim Walker

-You immediately know you’re looking at a Walker’s image when you see it.
-I find his work also eminently British, referencing old world grandeur and fairytales.
+You immediately know you’re looking at photographer Tim Walker’s work when you see it.
+I find his images eminently British, referencing old-world grandeur and fairytales.
 I think the world can use more of those, don’t you?